 What is an array?

-An array is a collection of the same data type.
-For example, an array of integers or an array of strings.
-Since Go is a statically typed language, mixing different values belonging to different data types in an array is not allowed.
+An array is a collection of values of the same type.
+For example, you can have an array of integers or an array of strings.
+Since Go is statically typed, one array cannot freely mix unrelated value types.

 In Go, an array has a fixed length.
-Once defined with a particular size, the size of an array cannot be increased or decreased.
-But that problem can be solved using slices which we will learn in the next lesson.
+Once you create an array with a particular size, that size cannot be increased or decreased.
+If you need a growable sequence, you usually want a slice, which we will discuss in the next lesson.

-Array is a composite or abstract data type because it is composed of primitive or concrete data types like
+An array is a composite type because it is built from other types like

 How to declare an array?